aaronmboyd/docker-xmrMiner/README.md

 # docker-xmrminer

 Docker images for running [psychocrypt's](https://github.com/psychocrypt) Monero miner: [xmrMiner](https://github.com/xmrMiner/xmrMiner) inside a NVIDIA CUDA enabled Docker container.
+Operating system targets for this image are limited to Linux kernels at this point since [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) is only available for these architectures so far.

 By using the [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) wrapper for the Docker CLI, we can achieve true containerisation of a CUDA application and avoid the following:
 1. The host machine requiring CUDA installed